dalalEg/dalalProjects/README.md

 This repository contains completed projects from **CS50’s Web Programming with Python and JavaScript**, offered by Harvard University.
 The course focuses on full-stack web development, including frontend and backend technologies such as HTML, CSS, JavaScript, Python, Django, SQL, and Git.

 ---
-Perfect!
-Based on your app and enhancements, here's a README-style section matching the tone and structure of the example you gave:

 ## 🌐 Network
 A Twitter-style social network built with Django and JavaScript as part of CS50W Project 4.